Book Review by Jill Smith©Jun19

-At the end of the first book Al and Lexi set out to find their Grandfather a fellow Word Hunter trapped in a distant past.
-With each trip back to find a word and peg it they find a clue as to where he could be, they also meet up with some unsavory cloaked characters that are chasing them.
+At the end of the first book, Al and Lexi set out to find their Grandfather a fellow Word Hunter trapped in a distant past.
+With each trip back to find a word and peg it, they find a clue as to where he could be, they also meet up with some unsavoury cloaked characters that are chasing them.
 Will they ever be safe?

-They find help in the form of traveler’s who came back in time with them to the present.
-A librarian turns out to have been keeper of ancient texts in a library 3000 years earlier, and Will a London born Word Hunter who’d also encountered the grey robed nemesis.
+They find help in the form of traveller’s who came back in time with them to the present.
+A librarian turns out to have been the keeper of ancient texts in a library 3000 years earlier, and Will a London born Word Hunter who’d also encountered the grey-robed nemesis.

 I loved the historical references that will help kids of the technology age realise things were very different not so long ago, and, in some cases the origins of words from very long ago.
 Kids of all ages will be intrigued by this journey.

 Nick writes with his usual beguiling style and this series really suits his wit.
-Terry provides the illustrations that are integral part of the story.
+Terry provides illustrations that are an integral part of the story.

 I’m now looking forward to reading the third book in the series.

 ‘Word Hunters – The Curious Dictionary’ is a book of discovery that is interwoven with brilliant illustrations that are part of story itself.
 The beginning is the illustration.
 The wonder of words and their origins is ignited (literally) in the lives of Lexi and Al, twins of the 21st century internet age.
 Lexi is a reality TV addicted girl, while Al is a book loving history buff.
 They don’t realise when they find a very old book in their school library that this ‘The Curious Dictionary’ will lead them to discover that their surname Hunter is what they are destined to become.